syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Restricted-Hours-And-Dates.md

 # Restricted Hours And Dates

-You cab restrict the timeslots and certain month cells using `Non-Accessible Blocks` and `BlackOutDates` properties in the respective view settings of schedule.
+You can restrict the timeslots and certain month cells using `NonAccessibleBlocks` and `BlackOutDates` properties in the respective view settings of schedule.

 ## Non-Accessible blocks